 That said, Jakarta does not have much to offer specifically to gay tourists, especially when compared to other large Asian cities.
 Indonesia is a conservative Muslim country whose attitude to homosexuality has only gotten worse in the past couple of years.
 In 2017, authorities raided and shut down most of Jakarta’s gay clubs, bars, and saunas, leaving the city’s large LGBT community to find alternative spaces to meet and socialize.
 Now, the gay Jakarta scene still exists but is mostly underground, so it can be difficult to find for visitors.

-While this is a shame, it should not put off gay tourists from discovering this wonderful city.
-Jakarta has much to offer, especially when it comes to food, drink, and entertainment, so we can promise you’ll never be bored.
+While this is a shame, Jakarta has much to offer, especially when it comes to food, drink, and entertainment, so we can promise you’ll never be bored.

-Indonesia is one of the most populated Muslim communities in the world, and historically this religious sentiment has been used to silence any discussion on LGBT rights.
+Indonesia is the most populated Muslim community in the world, and historically this religious sentiment has been used to silence any discussion on LGBT rights.
 However, since the U.S.A legalized same-sex marriage across the board in 2015, this matter has been brought to the forefront of public discussion.
-While some groups campaigns for LGBT rights in the country, the government has taken a strong anti-gay stance.
+While some groups campaign for LGBT rights in the country, the government has taken a strong anti-gay stance.

 Recent attacks by homophobic groups, both verbal and physical, have led to a more hostile environment for gay people throughout the country.
 Furthermore, a series of raids by the authorities in 2017 led to the closure of most of the city’s gay spaces.
 Any LGBT apps have been removed from the Indonesian Play Store, and there is generally a concerted effort to prevent gay people from getting together.